Spring is in sight! That means it's time to update my Spring To-Do List.

 - add a side deck

-We're finally getting chickens!
+We got finally got chickens!
 Hopefully, they'll arrive in the next few weeks.
-We're keen to get started with some laying hens and meat chickens.Keep an eye on our Instagram account for pics.
+We're keen to get started with some laying hens and meat chickens.Keep an eye out for pictures on our Instagram account.

 February 2021 Update: Done!